kuoalan/Mastermind/README.md

 ### tkinter (if using a Python 3 version prior to Python 3.7)
 Recent versions of Python should include tk/tkinter as part of a standard installation.

-If tk/tkinter are not installed, run: `pip install python3-tk`
+If tk/tkinter are not installed, run: `pip install python3-tk'` from the command line.
 ## Instructions
-Run `python3 mastermind.py`from the command line
+Run `python3 mastermind.py`from the command line.